rafaelaco/istio-certification-examples/README.md

  - [Installation Guide](https://istio.io/v1.13/docs/setup/install/istioctl/)
  - [IstioOperator API](https://istio.io/v1.13/docs/reference/config/istio.operator.v1alpha1/)

+## Traffic Management
+Examples of how to:
+ - Understand and control sidecar injection and configuration using Sidecar resource
+ - Use Gateway resource to configure ingress and egress gateways
+ - Understand how to use ServiceEntry resource for adding entries to internal service registry
+ - Understand traffic routing and how to configure routing between difference service versions
+ - Define traffic policies using DestinationRule
+ - Configure traffic mirroring capabilities

 ## How to use this project
 You need a kubernetes cluster running and configured in your context.